-The Government has also indicated that there may be a move to keep the receipt of Business Rates at a local level rather than be redistributed nationally.
-However, it is too early to include this initiative in the MTFP as little detail is yet known, however, it is thought that the effect on Carlisle would be broadly neutral.
+The Government has also indicated that there will be a move to keep the receipt of Business Rates at a local level rather than be redistributed nationally.
+However, it is too early to include the impact of this initiative in the MTFP at this point, but detailed figures will be included in the budget process.

-Overall, the proportion of funding provided directly by the Government through RSG is dropping and will reduce significantly over the next four years.
+Overall, the proportion of funding provided directly by the Government through RSG is dropping and is expected to reduce significantly over the next five years.
 Councils are encouraged to find alternative methods of funding such as Charging and Trading where Local Authorities should make greater use of their current powers to charge.